samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 >Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.

-Use the commands below and step by step copy and paste these into your terminal to install Node.js.
+Use the commands below and step by step copy and paste these commands into your terminal to install Node.js.

 First, download the install script.
 ```bash